The internet allows us to work from home, so a comfortable home office is now more important than ever.

 Most locations in Costa Rica have a cable provider and some even fiber optics.
 Check with your real estate agent on the internet connection before you sign your lease or option to purchase agreement.

-I’m still a desktop guy and only use a laptop when I’m traveling.
-If you choose to purchase a computer in Costa Rica, be aware that Office comes in Spanish.
+I’m still a desktop guy and only use a laptop when traveling.
+If you purchase a computer in Costa Rica, be aware that Office comes in Spanish.
 I’m not sure what Mac includes, but it’s probably the same thing.
 Make sure you check the language before you buy a computer for your home office.

 You will find any additional hardware more expensive in Costa Rica than you can purchase in the States.
 If you are looking for good computer stuff, look at specialty stores like Cococo in Sabana Sur